In the United States of America, science and democracy were forged together from the start.

 Solving problems, saving lives

 What is important to remember is that, from the start of our nation, science has been seen as a useful tool not just for understanding the world, but for solving pressing problems.
-Franklin used his scientific understanding of electricity to invent the lightning rod—an eminently useful device that could prevent fires and benefit his fellow citizens, for example.
+Franklin used his scientific understanding of electricity to invent the lightning rod—an eminently useful device that could prevent fires and benefit his fellow residents, for example.

 In fact, science and democracy, working hand in hand, have proved a powerful combination that has helped our nation to prosper and thrive throughout our history.